imqureshi/shoppingList/README.md

 1. GET /signIn: Retrieve a list of all shopping lists.

 Shopping:
-1. PUT /shoppingList/sharedLists/:userId: Create a new shopping list.
+1. PUT /shoppingList/sharedLists/:userId: share a list with user.
-2. GET /shoppingList/:id: Retrieve a specific shopping list.
+2. GET /shoppingList/:userId: Retrieve a specific shopping list.
 Tests
 This project provides a test suite that can be run using npm run test.
 The tests cover the following scenarios: